patricklafrance/pnpm-ts5-swc-esm-jest/README.md

 # pnpm-ts5-swc-esm-jest

 This POC is a continuation of the [pnpm-ts-swc-esm POC](https://github.com/patricklafrance/pnpm-ts-swc-esm).

-For learnings and observations about PNPM, TS 4, SWC, or ESM, have a look at the [pnpm-ts5-swc-esm-jest POC README](https://github.com/patricklafrance/pnpm-ts-swc-esm).
+For learnings and observations about PNPM, TS 4, SWC, or ESM, have a look at the [README](https://github.com/patricklafrance/pnpm-ts-swc-esm).

 ## TS v5